 Usefulness and connectivity

 Google has thus far partnered with Nest, Samsung SmartThings, IFTTT, and Philips.
-Here, Home has the edge, because you can get away with being a little less rigorous about how exactly you execute commands, and it seamlessly switches the color of Hue bulbs.
+Here, Home has the edge, because you can get away with being a little less rigorous about how you execute commands, and it seamlessly switches the color of Hue bulbs.
 The Echo’s built-in AI assistant, Alexa, on the other hand, currently requires an IFTTT trigger to do so.
-Home also works with Sony and LG televisions to support Chromecast Audio TV.
-Google has assured us that Netflix will soon work with Home as well, and like Amazon’s Skills, Google said it will open Home to developers with a new service called Actions come December.
-We can only hope a slew of useful third-party apps will follow.
+The Home also works with Sony and LG TVs to support Chromecast Audio TV.
+If you have a Chromecast, you can ask the Home to bring up Netflix on your TV.
+Like Amazon’s Skills, Google also recently opened the Home to developers with a new service called Actions.
+If you open your app, after some clicking — Devices > Settings > More > Services — you’ll see Kayak, WebMD, NPR One, and a host of services that have made skills for the Home.
+While you have to enable skills with Alexa, they default to active with the Home.
+If you want the Home to hail you an Uber, however, you’ll still have to link your account.

 Alexa can carry out a variety of functions, such as playing music, adjusting volume, skipping tracks, and so forth.
 She can also answer questions, set timers and alarms, and make shopping lists.

 For example, if you were to ask, “Who is Jessica Chastain?”
 Google Assistant could then provide a basic summary of the actress based on her Wikipedia entry.
 You could then ask, “What’s her most recent movie?” and Google will supposedly relay the information.
-In reality, though, it just tells you some recent movies that she’s not in, such as Bad Santa 2 and Fantastic Beasts and Where to Find Them.
+In reality, though, it just tells you some recent movies that she’s not in, such as Kong: Skull Island and Beauty and the Beast.
 However, when you ask, “Who wrote The Giving Tree?”
 Home answers with Shel Silverstein.
-Follow up with, “When was it written?” and Home will say 1964.
-Alexa can answer the first question but gives up when you ask for the year, even if you repeat the book’s name.
+Follow up with, “When was it written?” and the Home will say 1964.
+Alexa can answer your first question, but gives up when you ask for the year, even if you repeat the book’s name.

 Winner: Amazon Echo